Prompting Techniques

 Put a human in the loop

-Section titled “Put a human in the loop”Ask the agent to prepare a step-by-step reproduction of a complex manual flow (what to click, in what order); you perform the steps (e.g., log in to the browser with your account), report back, and the agent continues or verifies.
-Like augmented manual QA: the agent scripts the scenario, and the human does the sensitive or interactive bits.
+Section titled “Put a human in the loop”Ask the agent to prepare a step-by-step reproduction of a complex manual flow: what to click, and in what order.
+You perform the steps, such as logging in to the browser with your account, report back, and the agent continues or verifies.
+Think of it as augmented manual QA: the agent scripts the scenario, and the human does the sensitive or interactive parts.

 Just talk to it

 Section titled “Just talk to it”If typing is tiring, you can use your voice instead.
 Some coding agents have built-in voice dictation features.
-Similar things are also provided by accessibility features of operating systems, like Dictation on macOS, or Voice Typing on Windows, and many third-party apps for all platforms.
+Similar options are also built into operating systems, like Dictation on macOS, Voice Typing on Windows, and many third-party apps for all platforms.

 Interactive playgrounds

-Section titled “Interactive playgrounds”When exploring a new topic or prototyping an algorithm or some component, you tell the agent to build interactive playgrounds to explain the concept visually and to expose quick controls for fine-tuning the parameters.
+Section titled “Interactive playgrounds”When exploring a new topic, prototyping an algorithm, or sketching a component, tell the agent to build an interactive playground.
+It can explain the concept visually and expose quick controls for fine-tuning parameters.

 Take a look at these utilities: